 “We apologize for the delays experienced for many clients during the course of this week.
 We are currently undergoing a massive corporate restructuring.
 During this time, some exchange directions are temporarily disabled.
 All pending orders should be processed within one business day.”

 Digital currencies listed on the site included E-Gold, HD-Money, WebMoney, WMZ E-Currency and AlterGold E-Currency.
-Midas Gold had even started accepting bitcoin in June 2011, but Liberty Reserve was by far its main money maker.
+Midas Gold even started accepting bitcoin in June 2011, but Liberty Reserve was by far its main money maker.

 How Liberty Reserve worked

 A Costa Rica-based centralized digital currency service, Liberty Reserve was like PayPal for criminals.
 You could use it to anonymously transfer the system’s digital currency LR, worth $1 apiece, to anyone who had an account on the system.
 The system served millions of users around the world before May 2013, when it was shut down by the U.S. government.

 To set up an account on libertyreserve.com, all you needed was a valid email address.
-You could make up whatever fake name you wanted, because the site had virtually no KYC/AML to validate identities.
-You could, literally, use it to send huge amounts of money around the world without anyone batting an eyebrow.
+You could make up whatever fake name you wanted because the site had virtually no KYC/AML to validate identities.
+You could, literally, use the service to send huge amounts of money around the world without anyone batting an eyebrow.

 There was one caveat.
 You could not fund your Liberty Reserve account directly.
 If you wanted to buy LR, you had to go through a third-party exchanger, such as M-Gold.
 Conversely, if you wanted to redeem your LR for cash, you also had to go through an exchanger.

-LR exchangers would buy LRs in bulk and sell them in smaller quantities, typically charging a 5% transaction fee.
+LR exchangers would buy LR in bulk and sell them in smaller quantities, typically charging a 5% transaction fee.
 This setup allowed Liberty Reserve to avoid collecting banking information on its users, which could leave a financial trail—exactly what criminals want to avoid when choosing a digital currency.

-Liberty Reserve went into operation in 2005.
-Eight years later, the system had more than 5.5 million users worldwide and processed a combined value of more than $8 billion.
+Founded by Arthur Budovsky and Vladimir Kats, Liberty Reserve went into operation in 2005.
+Eight years later, the system had more than 5.5 million users worldwide and processed more than $8 billion.
 Most of that volume came from the U.S.